rogernogueraplanesas/irradiare-app/docs/eredes-guide.md

 <br>

 [![My Skills](https://skillicons.dev/icons?i=sqlite&theme=light)](https://skillicons.dev)
-The processed data is selected and inserted into the SQLite database.
+The processed data ´processed´ is selected and inserted into the SQLite database.
 Source code in /database.